jmartinkova/guide/docs/application/projects/list/detail/questionnaire.rst

 - :guilabel:`Answered by` - show/hide who and when answered questions
 - :guilabel:`Phases` - show/hide what phase the questions are desirable in
 - :guilabel:`Question tags` - show/hide the question tags
+- :guilabel:`Non-desirable questions` - show/hide questions that are not desired to be filled in current phase
+- :guilabel:`Metric values` - show/hide value of metrics for accessibility purpose

 .. figure:: questionnaire/view-options.png
     :width: 170